Enabling clinical use of foundation models for computational pathology

-\textbf{\cref{fig:R94-comparison-boxplot} |} \textbf{Prediction of lymph node metastasis}\\ \textbf{a,} Datasets and number of patients used in this experiment. \textbf{b,} Comparison of robustness and performance in the Dutch-T1 dataset when predicting lymph node metastasis in T1 colorectal cancer patients using different foundation models with and without the robustness loss, where the weight applied for the robustness loss was the one giving best average combined score in tuning when training 20 models for each weight.
+\textbf{\cref{fig:lnm-comparison-boxplot} |} \textbf{Prediction of lymph node metastasis} \textbf{a,} Datasets and number of patients used in this experiment. \textbf{b,} Comparison of robustness and performance in the Dutch-T1 dataset when predicting lymph node metastasis in T1 colorectal cancer patients using different foundation models with and without the robustness loss, where the weight applied for the robustness loss was the one giving best average combined score in tuning when training 20 models for each weight.
 The combined score is a weighted average of inconsistency and c-index.
+Box plots mark the median, the 25th and 75th percentiles (IQR), 25th percentile - 1.5$\times$IQR, 75th percentile + 1.5$\times$IQR, and outliers of 20 models.
 VICTOR, Vioxx in Colorectal cancer Therapy: definition of Optimal Regime; DENEB, Development of new criteria for curability after local excision of pathological T1 colorectal cancer using liquid biopsy; AUC, Area Under the receiver operating characteristic Curve.